 We find merit, however, in appellants’ argument that the trial court erroneously determined that the applicable limitations period began to run on the date of termination of each employee’s service.
 Although appellants’ entitlement to the wage guarantee may have arisen as of the dates of their respective terminations, the critical date upon which the running of the statute of limitations commenced was the date on which the contractual breach occurred.
 Thus, we agree with appellants that their claims against appellees did not ripen until appellees failed to honor their obligations under the wage guarantee provision.

 18. Regarding attorney’s fees and costs, Florida Stat.
 Sec.
-448.08 authorizes an award to the prevailing party the costs of the action and a reasonable attorney’s fee.
+448.08 authorizes an award to the prevailing party, the costs of the action, and a reasonable attorney’s fee.
 “Unpaid commissions are considered wages for purposes of section 448.08.”
 Langford v.
 Paravant, Inc., 48 So.
 3d 75, 77 (Fla.
 5th DCA 2010).
 Plaintiff is due attorney’s fees even if he recovers less than the amount claimed in the attached.
 See Higson v.
 MMI of Fla.
 Inc., 8 So.
 3d 398, 401 (Fla.
 2nd DCA 2009) (“Although she recovered less than the amount that she claimed, she established, and the trial court found, that the Employers breached the employment agreement and that she was entitled to damages and her statutorily authorized attorney’s fees as a result of that breach.”).
 Here, the Court finds that an award of attorney’s fees and costs are proper in favor of Plaintiff pursuant to section 448.08.

 19. IT IS HEREBY ORDERED AND ADJUDGED that judgment is entered in favor of Plaintiff, Deverson Ronald, and against Defendant, SUPERBILL4, Inc. in the sum of $23,271.23 which shall bear interest at the rate prescribed by Florida Statute § 55.03 from the date of entry of this judgment, for which sum let execution issue.
 Moreover, the Court finds that Plaintiff is entitled to an award of attorney’s fees and costs per Fla.
 Stat.
 Section 448.08.
 Plaintiff is also entitled to taxable costs as the prevailing party in this lawsuit.
-The Court expressly reserves jurisdiction to determine the amount of the attorneys’ fees and costs due Plaintiff, to award the same, and to determine any and all other issues regarding attorney’s fees and costs due Plaintiff in this case from anyone (including but not limited to entitlement to Plaintiff’s for fees and costs via any other statutory and common law authority).
+The Court expressly reserves jurisdiction to determine the number of the attorneys’ fees and costs due Plaintiff, to award the same, and to resolve any other issues regarding attorney’s fees and costs owing Plaintiff in this case from anyone (including but not limited to entitlement to Plaintiff’s for fees and costs via any other statutory and common law authority).

-20. IT IS HEREBY FURTHER ORDERED AND ADJUDGED that SUPERBILL4, Inc., as judgment debtor, through its owners and/or managers complete under oath Florida Rule of Civil Procedure Form 1.977 (Fact Information Sheet), including all required attachments, and serve it on the Plaintiff’s attorney at the address provided herein, within 30 days from the date of this judgment, unless this judgment is satisfied or post-judgment discovery is stayed, and deliver the same to counsel for the Plaintiff.
+20. IT IS HEREBY FURTHER ORDERED AND ADJUDGED that SUPERBILL4, Inc., as the judgment debtor, through its owners and managers complete under oath Florida Rule of Civil Procedure Form 1.977 (Fact Information Sheet), including all required attachments, and serve it on the Plaintiff’s attorney at the address provided herein, within 30 days from the date of this judgment, unless this judgment is satisfied or post-judgment discovery is stayed, and deliver the same to counsel for the Plaintiff.
 This Court expressly reserves jurisdiction to enter further orders that are proper to compel the judgment debtor and/or its officers/managers to complete Form 1.977, including all required attachments, and serve it on the Plaintiff’s attorney and to consider an additional award of attorneys’ fees and costs necessary for the collection of this Final Judgment.

 DONE AND ORDERED in chambers at Gainesville, Alachua County, Florida on this ______ day of _________, 2017.